-As you get ready to open a new restaurant, something to consider is whether or not to lease some of the commercial kitchen.
-While you probably wouldn’t consider leasing a stove or a dishwasher for your home kitchen, leasing for a commercial kitchen often times makes the most sense.
-When outfitting a new restaurant kitchen it is important to remember the appliances you choose will get a lot more wear and tear than those of an average home kitchen.
+As you get ready to open a new restaurant, something to consider is whether or not to lease some of the commercial kitchens.
+While you probably wouldn’t consider leasing a stove or a dishwasher for your home kitchen, leasing for a commercial kitchen often makes the most sense.
+When outfitting a new restaurant kitchen, it is important to remember the appliances you choose will get a lot more wear and tear than those of an average home kitchen.
 Factoring the cost of repairs and the time it takes to fix something, it is sometimes better to lease equipment rather than buying it.

 Leasing can save you a lot of start-up money and come with better/longer warranties than the pieces of equipment you buy outright.

 Benefits of Leasing

 - Saves Money.
 Leasing large commercial equipment, like a commercial grade dishwasher, will help you save your start-up cash for other areas.
 Instead of paying three thousand dollars for a dishwasher, you could use that money toward your first food order, or your first payroll or your marketing budget.
 Read more about getting ready to open a new restaurant.